Socialism in Australia: Communist Party of Australia (Marxist–Leninist)

 In 1961, the pro-China faction leader Ted Hill was expelled from the Communist Party of Australia during the events of the split between the USSR and China.
 Hill in the following years led a split from the party which cumulated in the formation of the Maoist Communist Party of Australia (Marxist–Leninist).

 Communist Party of Australia (1971–present)

 In 1971, a group split from the Communist Party of Australia due to the party criticising actions of the Soviet Union, and formed the Socialist Party of Australia.
 In 1996, following the dissolution of the original Communist Party of Australia in 1991, the Socialist Party of Australia re-named itself to the Communist Party of Australia.

+Australian Communist Party

+In 2019, the Australian Communist Party split from the Communist Party of Australia due to disagreements surrounding united front tactics and relations with the Australian Labor Party.
+It operated the Community Union Defence League, a mutual aid organisation founded in 2016.
+The Community Union Defence League announced in 2026 that it would shut down operations in every state but Queensland.
+Later in 2026, the Australian Communist Party rebranded to the Republican Workers Party.

+Red Anti-Imperialist Collective (Red Ant)

+Red Anti-Imperialist Collective (formally "Red Ant Collective") is a Marxist–Leninist organization focused around anti-imperialism.
+Red Ant Collective was initially founded in 2022, by former members of Socialist Alternative, who later formed a breakaway group in 2025 called Red Spark.

+Association for a Revolutionary Australia

+The Association for a Revolutionary Australia (ARA) is a Marxist–Leninist, New Democratic and Left-wing nationalist organisation founded by former members of the Australian Communist Party.
+In June 2025, the Communist Party of Australia (Marxist–Leninist) expressed solidarity with ARA, which was called the Eureka Initiative at the time.
+ARA is a member organisation of the New Democratic Front of Australia and has participated in running CUDL-affliated street kitchens.

 Trotskyism

 Socialist Alternative

 Formed in 1995 by expelled members of the International Socialist Organisation.
 In 2018, Alternative formed an electoral alliance with Socialist Alliance, forming the Victorian Socialists.